xoofx/xoofx.github.io/_posts/2020-02-15-stark-melody-dotnet-sel4.md

   - Capabilities should be at the heart of managing HW resources and used for connecting services.
   - All drivers/services/apps should live in user land.
   - The operating system should be built on a secure micro-kernel.
-  - Dynamic loading of code should be disallowed.
 - Efficient:
   - Should scale well from IoT to Cloud.
   - IPC between services should be fast.